-During the Reporting Period, our five largest customers accounted for approximately 50.0% (2021: approximately 68.8%) of the Group's total revenue and our largest customer accounted for approximately 20.6% (2021: approximately 39.2%) of our total revenue.
+During the Reporting Period, our five largest customers accounted for approximately 12.9% (2022: approximately 50.0%) of the Group's total revenue and our largest customer accounted for approximately 5.7% (2022: approximately 20.6%) of our total revenue.

 Due to the nature of our business, we do not have any significant contribution from major suppliers during the normal course of our business.
 However, we relied substantially on interest-bearing loans to operate our business and we have established strong relationships with various funding parties including national and local commercial banks; the Company's controlling shareholder and a related company.
-For details, please refer to the section headed "Exempt Continuing Connected Transaction" and note 31 of this report.
+For details, please refer to the section headed "Exempt Continuing Connected Transaction" and notes 32 and 33 to the consolidated financial statements.